Phrogz/docubot/README.md

 1. Ensure you're running RubyGems 1.3.5 or newer:
    * `gem update --system`
 2. Install the DocuBot gem:
-   * `gem install docubot`
+   * `gem install docubot --no-rdoc --no-ri`
+     * _Disabling system documentation is necessary because the RedCloth used by DocuBot currently has issues when installing on Windows._

-This will install the `docubot` binary as well as all necessary supporting files.
+    * This will install the `docubot` binary as well as all necessary supporting files.
+3. Download and install [Microsoft HTML Help](http://msdn.microsoft.com/en-us/library/ms669985(VS.85).aspx).
+4. Ensure that the HTML Help Compiler executable (`hhc.exe`) is in your PATH.

 # Additional Control